Pre-Paid Funeral Plans in Telford

 Why Pre Pay Now?

-The incredible cost of funerals means that one in four people landed with the bill after a loved one passes away have ended up having to take out some kind of loan to pay for it.
+The incredible cost of funerals means that one in four people landed with the bill after a loved one passes away and has ended up having to take out some kind of loan to pay for it.
 Some people are able to borrow from family and friends, while others have been able to use personal loans.
-However, plenty more have had to turn to expensive credit cards, and a worrying 1.2 million people have borrowed a total of £576 million from payday loan companies.
+However, plenty more have had to turn to expensive credit cards, and worrying 1.2 million people have borrowed a total of £576 million from payday loan companies.